How much does it cost to put a dog or cat to sleep in the UK?

 Facing a vet bill you cannot pay is frightening, especially in an emergency when the numbers are largest and the decision feels urgent.

-Ask ten pet owners what they spend at the vet each year and you will get ten very different answers, because the total depends on your pet, your postcode and your luck.
+Ask ten pet owners what they spend at the vet each year and you get ten different answers.

 Median £60 across 25 real prices